If you’re a small business owner, keeping your customers engaged is extremely important. Here’s a quick guide on how to do that!

 Sell Value-Added Products

-Stock your shelves with value-added products, not just products to make a quick buck.
+If you are a small business owner with a store, it’s important to stock your shelves with value-added products, not just products to make a quick buck.
 Many stores fail to do this successfully, instead placing items on their shelves that will not add value to the customer’s life.

 For example, hair salons often add shampoos and conditioners on their shelves thinking this is adding value to their customers.
 But in reality, customers go into hair salons to have their hair done, and likely have their preferred hair care system already in place at home.
 Instead of offering these kinds of products, offer different up-sells such as bath salts and candles for wellness and relaxation–this simple product switch adds higher value to the customer so they can continue their spa-like experience in the comfort of their home.